Alternative Dispute Resolution (ADR) Programs

 Arbitrator Selection Process

-For instructions on how to select an Arbitrator, please follow the Arbitrator Selection link.
+For instructions on how to select an Arbitrator, please read the Arbitrator Selection Process.
+For additional information, please contact the Arbitration Support Clerk at 916-874-5463.

 Mediation

-Mediation is a voluntary, information, confidential process in which the Mediator, a neutral third party, facilitates settlement negotiations.
-The Mediator improves communication by and among the parties, helps parties clarify fact, identify legal issues, explore options and arrive at a mutually acceptable resolution of the dispute.
+Mediation is a voluntary and confidential process in which the Mediator - a neutral third party - facilitates settlement negotiations.
+The Mediator improves communication between the parties, helps parties clarify facts, identifies potential legal issues, explores options and attempts to arrive at a mutually acceptable resolution of the dispute.
 Unlike an arbitrator, the mediator makes no decision or findings about the facts of the case and makes no award.
 The rules of evidence and formal court procedures do not apply to mediation.

-All parties to the dispute may voluntarily agree to submit the case to a neutral Mediator, either through a court-appointment or through a private arrangement.
-A Stipulation and Order to Mediation form may be filed with the Court at any time up to 15 calendar days prior to the Case Management Conference.
+All parties to the dispute may voluntarily agree to submit the case to a neutral mediator, either through a court-appointment or through a private arrangement.
 The parties may choose either of the following mediation choices:

 - Private Mediation - Parties to a civil action may agree to mediate their dispute with a Mediator of their choice without court assistance.
 The cost of mediation must be borne by the parties equally unless the parties agree otherwise.
 Parties will be charged an amount as set by the Mediator (refer to Mediation Panel List for current rates).